smhhoseinee/smhhoseinee.github.io/_pages/about.md

 TOEFL score: 109 (28 28 26 27)

-A current student and future professor at Sharif University of Iran, who wants to learn faster, and achieve more.
-Being more efficient has been my intention.
+A student who is looking for becoming future professor at Sharif University of Iran to expand borders of cutting-edge video-streaming technologies.
+Being more efficient has always been my intention.

 <!-- ![Editing a markdown file for a talk](/images/sci_tech.png) -->